syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 ### Changing alignment of text

 Progressbar allows to change the alignment of text.
-Below is the list of alignment options available.
+Progressbar supports the following list of alignment options:

 <table>
 <tr>